leodeslf/leaf/summs/ux/dont_make_me_think.md

 - **Users are unclear on the concept**, they just don't get it, or they get it wrong.
 - **The words they're looking for aren't there**, you failed to anticipate what they'd be looking for, or you're just using the wrong words.
-- **There's is too much going on**, sometimes they can't see what they're looking for, in this cases you need to either reduce the overall noise or turn up the volume on the things that need to "pop" out of the visual hierarchy.
+- **There's too much going on**, sometimes they can't see what they're looking for, in this cases you need to either reduce the overall noise or turn up the volume on the things that need to "pop" out of the visual hierarchy.

 #### The debriefing: Deciding what to fix